Olaisheretolearn/movieRecommendation/README.md

 ## Stumbling Block & Solution

 ### Issue:
-During the development phase, users consistently received an error stating, "Unable to connect to database, make sure the password is correct."
+During the development phase, users consistently encountered errors when trying to query the database with specific parameters.

 ### Solution:
-After thorough debugging, we realized that hardcoding database credentials was a potential pitfall.
-By externalizing the database configurations and allowing users to input or modify them, we managed to overcome the connection issue.
-This approach also added an extra layer of security, as credentials were no longer hardcoded.
+Upon investigating, it became clear that we were using createStatement which is not suitable for parameterized queries.
+After referring to the JDBC documentation, we switched to using prepareStatement, allowing us to securely and efficiently handle user input parameters.
+This change resolved the error and enhanced the reliability of our database interactions.

 ## Contributions
 We welcome contributions!
 Please feel free to submit pull requests or raise issues to enhance the functionality of this application.